mverneret/IS_pipeline/README.md

 ## 4- Extract UMI
 In order to remove PCR duplicates for clonality quantification in the Step 6- it is necessary to extract UMI sequences from all the reads.
 We thus modified a python script from the INSERT-seq pipeline (Ivančić et al., 2022) to adapt it to our needs (```insert_seq_extract_umi_modif.py```).
-Briefly this script is based on the specific structure of the UMIs integrated in fixed linker sequences.
+Briefly this script is based on the specific structure of the UMIs integrated in the fixed linker sequences.
 These UMI are 16bp long and composed as bellow :
-- ```"TTTVVVVTTVVVVTTVVVVTTVVVVTTT"``` : where "T" nucleotides are fixed and V are either "A", "G" or "C" for forward reads
+- ```"TTTVVVVTTVVVVTTVVVVTTVVVVTTT"``` : where "T" nucleotides are fixed and V are either "A", "G" or "C" for forward orientation
-- ```"AAABBBBAABBBBAABBBBAABBBBAAA"``` : where "A" nucleotides are fixed and B are either "T", "G" or "C" for reversed reads
+- ```"AAABBBBAABBBBAABBBBAABBBBAAA"``` : where "A" nucleotides are fixed and B are either "T", "G" or "C" for reverse orientation

 The workflow to extract the UMI from the reads is composed of different steps :
 - Define UMI structure based on the LTR (different inputs for LTR5 or 3)
-- As the UMI are located in the adapter at the extremity of the reads, extract the begining or end of the reads (length of the adapter) depending on the strand (+/-) and LTR (5 or 3).
+- As the UMI are located in the linker at the extremity of the reads, extract the begining or the end of the reads using the length of the adapter depending on the strand (+/-) and LTR (5 or 3).
-- Align the sequence of the adapter to the UMI pattern (using semi-global alignment)
+- Align the sequence of the linker to the UMI pattern (using semi-global alignment)
-- Identify UMI in adapter sequences allowing --max-error mismatchs/indels
+- Identify UMI in the linker sequences allowing --max-error mismatchs/indels
-- Write in the fasta output headers including read_ID, strand, distance from UMI pattern and UMI sequence
+- Write in a fasta output the reads and headers including read_ID, strand, UMI sequence distance from UMI pattern and UMI sequence

 The UMI extraction can be performed using the ```extract_umi.sh``` script.